 Organisations have a baseline "responsibility to respect" human rights - that means they need to avoid infringing people's human rights and act to address any human rights impacts with which they are involved.
-This is about core business conduct, and not about voluntary activities (such as building schools or health centres in the local community) that go beyond this, however welcome they may be.
+This is about core business conduct, and not about voluntary activities that go beyond this, however welcome they may be.
 There is no human rights equivalent to carbon off-setting - so any failure to respect human rights in one area cannot be cancelled out by a benefit provided in another.
 This means "do no harm" is essential, whereas promoting or helping realise people's human rights is only optional.
 The extent of each organisation's response to human rights issues will reflect its size and the resources it has available.